raghavsikaria/Project-Tsuki-no-Me/README.md

 # Introduction

+Welcome, this is my attempt at trying to find patterns, similarities or anything weirdly of interest: from earnings calls.
+The domain of finance intrigues me, hence I've taken call transcripts from top US banks.
+For the quest, I've thrown everything at the dataset, from traditional ML to SOTA NLP.

+This project also serves as my thesis presentation for `Visualization for Machine Learning class @ NYU`.

 # Data

 I have taken Earnings Call transcript data for top banks in US, for the first quarter of 2023.
 Data was sourced from [seekingalpha.com](https://seekingalpha.com/).
 I simply typed on Google: `largest banks in US`, Wikipedia gave some answer, it was based on old data, I chose to go along with it.